mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 **exp-1 candidate is now killing time**
 Now he again continues....

-trying to login into the account ....got the ak user (through intruder)
+trying to login into the account ....got the ak user (through intruder,brut forcing)

-Modifying the host with exploit server  url (post normal user going for admin role)
+Modifying the host with exploit server  url (post normal user going for admin role) Trying idor through query param ....it badly failed Post login into normal user (i.e ak) it has change password fucntionlity